rlitoncs/snake-server/README.md

 ## Instructions

 To play the game, one needs to implement a game client.
-An example solution code for the client can be [found here](https://github.com/lighthouse-labs/snek-client) (it's a private repository, not accessible to everyone).
+Here is the example solution code for the client I have implemented which can be [found here](https://github.com/rlitoncs/snake-client)
 ## Installation

 ### Clone from repository